Dr Thomas A Hughes

 Supervisor for multiple masters-level project students.

-Leader (MSc Molecular Medicine, MSc Cancer Biology and Therapy) and contributor to masters level teaching on molecular medicine and cancer biology.
+Leader (MSc Molecular Medicine) and contributor to masters level teaching on molecular medicine and cancer biology.

 Research groups and institutes